johanna-rodriguez/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+When you declare a variable in a function, you can access this variable only within the function.
+You can’t get this variable once you get out of it.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.
+The inner function will have access to the variables in the outer function scope, even after the outer function has returned.
+A closure happens when a function reaches into its outer scope to grab a variable that's been defined elsewhere.
+Closures are important because they control what is and isn’t in scope in a particular function, along with which variables are shared between sibling functions in the same containing scope.
+Understanding how variables and functions relate to each other is critical to understanding what’s going on in your code, in both functional and object oriented programming styles.

 ## Introduction